compGeom-s23/compGeom-s23.github.io/Projects/P7-sampling.md

-## Project 7:  Approximate motion planning for a polygonal robot moving in 2d with translation and rotation
+## Project 7:  Approximate motion planning with translation and rotation

 ***